-In addition to the Nuclear Medicine clinical faculty, the Nuclear Medicine Program is supported by:
+In addition to the Nuclear Medicine clinical faculty, the Nuclear Medicine and PET/CT section is supported by:

 The Nuclear Medicine and PET/CT clinical service is supported by a well trained staff of technologists certified by the Nuclear Medicine Technologist Certification Board.
-The Radiology nursing staff also rotates trough nuclear medicine to assist with administration of medications.
+Radiology nursing staff also rotate through the section to assist with administration of medications.